jgcodes2020/pancake/README.md

 ## Legal obligations
 libdwarf is licensed under the LGPL.
-To comply, I have provide instructions on relinking:
+To comply, here are instructions on relinking:
 1. Make a CMake imported target for your libdwarf.
 Here's a template.
 ```
 add_library(libdwarf_custom STATIC IMPORTED)